Most likely, you’re throwing your money away on ineffective sales coaching. And you’re not alone.

-Get them to open up to ensure they understand what they need to do and the concepts you're discussing with them.
-Be sure that you offer feedback and encouragement.
-Provide more positive than negative feedback to leave them feeling inspired rather than discouraged.
+You want to get them to open up to ensure they understand what they need to do and the concepts you're discussing with them.
+Be sure that you offer your reps feedback as well.
+Provide encouragement through more positive than negative feedback to leave them feeling inspired rather than discouraged.

-Sales coaching is not a one-time endeavor.
-It is dynamic and ongoing to provide real support to sales reps.
-As their deals and prospects progress, your industry changes, and the company continues to grow, the help your sales reps need will change.
-Continue to follow up with them to ensure they continue to increase their skills and knowledge to become a top performer.
+Effectively coaching a sales team is not a one-time endeavor.
+It is a dynamic and ongoing process that aims to provide real support to your sales reps.
+As their deals and prospects progress, your industry changes, and the company continues to grow, the help your reps need will change.
+Follow up with them regularly to ensure they continue to increase their skills and knowledge to become a top performer.

 Motivation and inspiration can quickly fade.
 Ongoing support and meetings will help ensure that your reps stay motivated.
 It also allows you to find out if the strategies you discussed are working or not.
-You can then come up with new ideas if they are not.
+You can then come up with new ideas and utilize different coaching techniques if they are not.

-Plan on maintaining weekly meetings with your sales reps.
+Plan on maintaining weekly meetings with your sales reps, individually and as a team.
 Create a weekly reminder with set sales meetings agendas for both you and your reps to plan on attending.
 Plan on each session taking between 30-60 minutes depending on how much there is to discuss and their level of experience.

-Templates are a great way to ensure that meetings are consistent each week.
-It can also provide a touch point to compare performance and track for improvement over time.
+As we mentioned above, templates are a great way to ensure that meetings are consistent each week.
+They can also provide a touchpoint to compare performance and track for improvement over time.

 The more effort you put into sales coaching, the bigger return you will get in a well-trained and motivated team.